telosnetwork/telos-docs/docs/learn/crosschain_guide/read-evm-data-on-native.md

 ## Using a smart contract

 You can use __eosio.evm__ utils to read EVM data from a Native Telos smart contract more easily.
+You will also need to integrate the intx library for the uint256 type.

 We will base this example on our [rng-oracle-bridge](https://github.com/telosnetwork/rng-oracle-bridge/tree/main/native) repository, the variable we want to read is an array of Request structs.